ETSOO/EOEditor/README.md

 ## Support / 支持 ##
 - Browsers since 2019 (ES2019+), no Internet Exployer support.
-- Custom HTML element/component features needed.
+- Custom HTML element/component feature.
+Easilly integrate with other frameworks like Angular/React/Vue.
+- One file (≈500K) is all, no other dependencies.
 - English and Chinese(简体/繁体).

+## / Picture editing / 图片编辑 ##
+- Browser(client) side picture editing like rotate/resize/filter, text.
+- Integrated with Fabric.js (http://fabricjs.com/).

 ## Installing / 安装 ##
 Using npm: